JDet-74/VIDEO2SCART/README.md

 <p>Please read the cable assembling INFO PDFs ... coming soon.</p>
 <p>special thanks to Peter Grigull for designing the case and sharing the STL files.</p>

-<p>the function:</br> SW1 switches between the 80 col. and the 40 col. mode.</br> SW2 switches between video (composite) or s-video signal in the 40 col. mode</p>
+<p><strong>the function:</strong></br> SW1 switches between the 80 col. and the 40 col. mode.</br> SW2 switches between video (composite) or s-video signal in the 40 col. mode</p>
-<p>jumper function:</br> short left&middle pin - monochrome is syncing the 80 col. mode - that works GOOD.</br> short right&middle pin - NOR generated HSync&VSync signal (generated with the JFET) is syncing the 80 col. mode. i noticed that this function do not work! during testing on the bredboard it went all well ... that is a little bit odd ... but you do not need this, because the monochrome sync works GOOD.
+<p>jumper function:</br> short left&middle pin - monochrome is syncing the 80 col. mode - that works GOOD.</br> short right&middle pin - NOR generated HSync&VSync signal (generated with the JFET) is syncing the 80 col. mode.
+I noticed that this function do not work! during testing on the bredboard it went all well ... that is a little bit odd ... but you do not need this, because the monochrome sync works GOOD.
 SORRY for that ...</p>

 <p>cheers ... <strong>JDet</strong></p>